openshift/enhancements/enhancements/network/configure-ovs-alternative.md

 there is a known bug with rollback that has significant impacts on this feature.
 If we are able to get that fixed by 4.16 GA this will be shipped as GA.
 Otherwise it will remain tech preview.

+The bug tracking this can be found here: https://issues.redhat.com/browse/RHEL-31972

 ### Removing a deprecated feature